CreasolTech/DomBusGateway/README.md

 **DomBus firmware + DomBusGateway** implementation is quick and simple, because **all devices/entities are created automatically** without any specific integration. **Enable MQTT integration, start DomBusGateway software, connect one or more DomBus modules, and all DomBus ports are immediately visible in your home automation system**.
 Also, DomBus protocol is a must in case that DCMD, pushbuttons, alarm sensors and counters are needed.

-Modbus may be used for relay modules, EVSE module (to make your own electric vehicle charging wallbox), Dual axis solar tracker. **Modbus is not recommended in case that pushbuttons, alarm sensors and counters have to be used**, because Modbus is a master-slave protocol where the controller have to poll continuosly all Modbus modules to get their input status, introducing delays.
+Modbus may be used for relay modules, EVSE module (to make your own electric vehicle charging wallbox using DomBusEVSE module), single or dual axis solar tracker (using DomBusTracker module). **Modbus is not recommended in case that pushbuttons, alarm sensors and counters have to be used**, because Modbus is a master-slave protocol where the controller have to poll continuosly all Modbus modules to get their input status, introducing delays.

 ## Example: DomBusEVSE module used to make a Smart Wallbox with Home Assistant